osisoft/AVEVA-Adapter-RDBMS-Docs/content/overview/supported-features.md

 - double
 - string

-For more details, see the ODBC driver specific documentation.
+For more details, see the ODBC driver-specific documentation.

 ## History recovery

 PI Adapter for RDBMS supports [History Recovery](xref:HistoryRecovery).
 The adapter creates history recovery intervals only on shutdown.
 Every item is historical by design and there is no automatic history recovery interval on a `bad` device status.

 Data source configuration properties **MaxHistoryEventsPerSecond**, **RequestInterval**, and **DataCollectionMode** impact history recovery depending on how they are configured.
-For more information, see [Data source - RDBMS data source parameters](xref: PIAdapterForRDBMSDataSourceConfiguration#rdbms-data-source-parameters).
+For more information, see [Data source - RDBMS data source parameters](xref:PIAdapterForRDBMSDataSourceConfiguration#rdbms-data-source-parameters).